bunchtogether/desktop-window-button/README.md

 [![npm version](https://badge.fury.io/js/%40bunchtogether%2Fdesktop-window-button.svg)](http://badge.fury.io/js/%40bunchtogether%2Fdesktop-window-button)

-Minimal, cross-browser desktop window button which renders an image on the screen.
+Minimal, cross-browser library which creates a window on the desktop containing an image that closes when clicked or the return callback is executed.

 Implemented using [node-sdl2](https://www.npmjs.com/package/node-sdl2).